Self-determination

-Self-determination refers to a people's right to form its own political entity, and internal self-determination is the right to representative government with full suffrage.
+In international law, self-determination refers to a people's right to form its own political entity.
 Self-determination is a cardinal principle in modern international law, binding, as such, on the United Nations as an authoritative interpretation of the Charter's norms.
-The principle does not state how the decision is to be made, nor what the outcome should be (whether independence, federation, protection, some form of autonomy or full assimilation), and the right of self-determination does not necessarily include a right to an independent state for every ethnic group within a former colonial territory.
-Further, no right to secession is recognized under international law.
+The principle does not state how the decision is to be made, nor what the outcome should be (whether independence, federation, protection, some form of autonomy or full assimilation) Further, no right to secession is recognized under international law.